MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample.md

 ## Code

 The code does the following.
-1. Creates a table on the `KustoLab` shared Kusto cluster under the `KustoIngestClientDemo` database
+1. Creates a table on the `KustoLab` shared Azure Data Explorer cluster under the `KustoIngestClientDemo` database
 2. Provisions a [JSON column mapping object](../../management/create-ingestion-mapping-command.md) on that table
 3. Creates an [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) instance for the `Ingest-KustoLab` Data Management service
 4. Sets up [KustoQueuedIngestionProperties](kusto-ingest-client-reference.md#class-kustoqueuedingestionproperties) with appropriate ingestion options